blooto/blooto/README.md

 ```

 The same composition can be solved with a different stipulation:
-helpmate with one fill move and additional half-move,
+helpmate with one full move and additional half-move,
 using the following command:

 ```sh